The Thor Hero pack is an expansion for Marvel Champions, a living card game, you can find Marvel Champions products at Fantasy Flight Games.

 His pack expands the aggression pool with some goodies, even if some of them are currently less versatile than I would like.
 Seriously though, Under Surviallnce for the Justice aspect is the bomb.

 You might wanna check out my review of the Marvel Champions Core Set, or maybe even help me out by checking out my Kofi page.
-I don’t run ads on the site, anything I earn comes from readers directly.
+Or just share my stuff around, that helps too and it’s free.

 - Playing Thor feels like playing the mighty God of thunder